msotelo1/Practicum-11-Repo/README.md

-# Practicum-11-Repo
+# Instructions

-Repo for Practicum 11 - Java Basics - Largest of Three Program
+## PRACTICUM 11 - Largest of Three Program<br><br>

+### WHAT TO DO
+- `Finish the program.`
+- `Test the program` and correct any logic errors.
+- `Run the predefined tests` (click checkmark in the left column under Tools) and correct any remaining logic errors.
+- (There are no corresponding questions to answer on Blackboard)